virgs/flappy-bird-ai/README.md

 3. Study [Genetic Algorithms](./src/ai/genetic-algorithm.ts).
 Select the best citizens of every generation and create a new generation based exclusively on this and operations such as _crossover_ and _mutations_.

-4. Study [reinforcement learning and q-learning](./src/actors/birds/bird-q.ts).
+4. Study [Reinforcement Learning (q-learning)](./src/actors/birds/bird-q.ts).
 An _agent_ (i.e. the bird) takes in a state and a reward from the environment, and based on these variables, the agent chooses the optimal action (flap/not to flap).

 5. Have fun.
 Yay.